The 12 Worst Stains and How to Remove Them

 Stain Type Removal Steps

-If you would like a copy of this, just tap the DOWNLOAD button below.
+If you would like a copy of this, tap the DOWNLOAD button below.

 Can Old Stains Still Be Removed?

-The short answer is yes—many old stains can still be removed, though it often requires extra effort and the right techniques.
+The short answer is yes—many old stains can still be removed, though it often requires extra effort and the proper techniques.
 The key is to know the type of stain you’re dealing with and to use targeted solutions.

 Tips for Tackling Old Stains: